ashishkarnad/sandbox/core/README.md

 **3. Start Vagrant:**

 ```
-cd core
-vagrant up
+cd core && vagrant up
 ```

-This will take around five minutes, so if you haven't already, [read about how Sensu works]().
+This will take around five minutes, so if you haven't already, [read about how Sensu works](https://docs.sensu.io/sensu-core/1.4/overview/architecture) or see the [appendix](#appendix-sandbox-contents) for details about the sandbox.

 **4. SSH into the sandbox:**

+Thanks for waiting!
+To start using the sandbox:

 ```
 vagrant ssh
 ```

+_NOTE: To exit out of the sandbox, use `CTRL`+`D`.
+Use `vagrant destroy` then `vagrant up` to erase and restart the sandbox._

 ---